geekrelief/gdnim/README.md

 # Gdnim #

-gdnim is a testbed for experimental features for [godot-nim] projects.
-It relies on a [custom build][godot 3.2 custom] of the [godot engine] and [godot-nim] that enables hot reloading of dlls using a Watcher node and easier project managment.
+gdnim is a testbed for experimental features for [godot-nim] projects that implements hot reloading of dlls as well as features for ease of development.

-It's also a testbed for experimental features that might never make it into [godot-nim].

 *NOTE*: This only works on Windows and Linux platforms so far.
 There's been a little work done to get it working for Mac, but a PR will be gladly accepted.